 That’s the easy part.
-Taxpayers still have to figure out which of the best tax software programs available in 2020 best suits their needs, and which tucks most comfortably into their budgets.
+Taxpayers still have to figure out which of the tax software programs available in 2021 best suits their needs, and which tucks most comfortably into their budgets.

 Best for Tax Amateurs: TurboTax

-Let’s start with those who don’t know the difference between a tax deduction and a credit, or even what all those boxes on their W-2 forms mean.
-It’s hard to go wrong with TurboTax, which tends to get “best overall” nods whenever anyone reviews these products (Ref.
-1, 3, 4).
+Let’s start with those who don’t know the difference between a tax deduction and a tax credit, or even what all those boxes on their W-2 forms mean.
+It’s hard to go wrong with TurboTax, which tends to get “best overall” nods whenever anyone reviews these products.

 TurboTax almost literally holds your hand as it walks you through preparation of your tax return.
 It asks questions throughout the process and all you really have to do is answer them.
-The program will apply the information to your return (Ref.
-4).
-The Deluxe version includes a superior help system, which PCMag says is even better this year than it was in 2019 (Ref .2).
-All versions offer explanations of what’s going on as you progress through your return, and they allow you to ask questions if you’re unsure about something, too (Ref.
-3).
+The program will apply the information to your return.
+The Deluxe version includes a superior help system.
+All versions offer explanations of what’s going on as you progress through your return, and they allow you to ask questions if you’re unsure about something, too.

-You can get the Deluxe version for $40, at least early in the tax season.
-Prices tend to go up on all software products as the filing deadline begins looming closer.
-You could end up paying as much as $60 come April (Ref.
-3, 4).
-And prices ratchet up to $120 to $180 for the self-employed version of the product and for the newest TurboTax version which offers live support, although there is a free version for very simple returns (Ref.
-4).
-These prices cover up to five tax returns per version, however, so you could literally take care of your whole family with one purchase (Ref.
-3, 4).
+You can get the Deluxe version for $119 in 2022. least early in the tax season.
+Prices ratchet up to $169 to $199 for the premier and self-employed versions, although there is a free version for very simple returns.
+These prices cover up to five tax returns per version, however, so you could literally take care of your whole family with one purchase.

 - Honorable Mention: Not to be overlooked, H&R Block is also very easy to use.
-It, too, has a free version and will only set you back $30 to $50 for the Deluxe Online service, again depending on when you file, so you can save yourself $10 or so (Ref.
-2, 6).
+It, too, has a free version and will only set you back $80 for the professional help version, so you can save yourself a fair bit of money.

 Best for One-on-One Support: TurboTax

 There’s handholding, and then there’s handholding, and TurboTax wins here again.
 The TurboTax live version lets you talk face-to-face with a certified tax professional if you really run into a wall.
-The professional will also look over your tax return before shooting it off to the IRS, and you can buy in for an audit defense option if you’re particularly concerned (Ref.
-1).
+The professional will also look over your tax return before shooting it off to the IRS, and you can buy in for an audit defense option if you’re particularly concerned.

 - Honorable Mention: TaxAct also offers phone support, chat support, and screen-sharing.
-(Ref.
-1) It has a free package for super-easy returns, but otherwise plan on spending from $35 to $50 early-ish in the season (Ref.
-7).
-Self-employed versions are extra, and some of the specialist support options are an add-on (Ref.
-1, 7).
+It has a free package for super-easy returns, but otherwise plan on spending from $25 to $65.
+Self-employed versions are extra, and some of the specialist support options are an add-on.

 Easiest on the Budget: Credit Karma

 Almost all the leading tax software providers provide free versions for no-frills, very basic tax returns – think moderate income, no dependents, and claiming the standard deduction rather than itemizing.
 But Credit Karma goes one better: All its returns are free.
-The other freebie versions of products tack on a charge for state returns, but not Credit Karma (Ref.
-1, 2).
+The other freebie versions of products tack on a charge for state returns, but not Credit Karma.

 Credit Karma also provides explanations and definitions for mind-boggling tax terms, and it handles itemized and above-the-line deductions in a not-overwhelming interface.
-Chat support is available if you run into technical issues, although it doesn’t deal with all tax issues (Ref.
-1, 2).
-Digital Trends says this is the best free option for more complicated returns, and that it keeps getting better every year (Ref.
-3).
-If it has a shortcoming, it’s that a few less common tax forms are missing (Ref.
-2).
+Chat support is available if you run into technical issues, although it doesn’t deal with all tax issues.
+Digital Trends says this is the best free option for more complicated returns, and that it keeps getting better every year.
+If it has a shortcoming, it’s that a few less common tax forms are missing.

 - Honorable Mention: Consider FreeTaxUSA if you don’t want to dip into your bank account for high-priced help.
-Limited live chat support and tax specialists are available if you run into complications, and you can file an amended return as many times as you like if you make a mistake (Ref.
-1).
-All this for about $7 for the Deluxe version, and basic filing is free (Ref.
-1, 2).
-Just don’t ask it to import your Forms W-2 or 1099s (Ref.
-2).
+Limited live chat support and tax specialists are available if you run into complications, and you can file an amended return as many times as you like if you make a mistake.
+All this for about $7 for the Deluxe version and a state return will set you back $15.
+Basic filing is free.
+Just don’t ask it to import your Forms W-2 or 1099s.

-- Honorable Mention: At $17 for the Classic product, TaxSlayer is also pretty easy on the budget.
-Simple returns are free.
+- Honorable Mention: At $18 for the Classic product, TaxSlayer is also pretty easy on the budget.
+Simple returns are free, but state returns are only available at additional cost.
 It provides all the important tax forms and schedules, but its data-input features can get a little suspect on occasion.
-PCMag indicates that TaxSlayer consistently improves on itself from year to year, (Ref.
-2, 3) but you might have to be at least a little tax-savvy to feel comfortable working with this one (Ref.
-3).
+PCMag indicates that TaxSlayer consistently improves on itself from year to year, but you might have to be at least a little tax-savvy to feel comfortable working with this one.

 Best for Complex Returns